pith. sign in

 2 major / 2 minor

 Summary.
-The paper extends safety guarantees for multi-task Bayesian optimization with uncertain correlation matrices from intrinsic co-regionalization (ICM) models to linear models of co-regionalization (LMC).
-It derives uniform error bounds for vector-valued functions sampled from a Gaussian process with an LMC kernel and demonstrates potential performance improvements via numerical comparison on a safe multi-task BO benchmark.
+The paper extends safety guarantees for safe multi-task Bayesian optimization under uncertain co-regionalization matrices from intrinsic co-regionalization models (ICM) to linear models of co-regionalization (LMC).
+It derives uniform error bounds for vector-valued functions sampled from a Gaussian process with an LMC kernel by expressing the kernel as a finite sum of rank-1 updates and applying a union bound over the latent features Q, and reports performance gains via a numerical benchmark comparison on a safe multi-task BO task.

 major comments (2)